Latte-X-sh/LoginNode/README.md

-# LoginNode
+# LoginPHP
-Node JS login system with MYSQL as the database.
+PHP login system with MYSQL as the database.